Texas Negotiated Divorce Attorneys

 Back to Services

-Reaching an Agreement Out of Court
+Reaching a Divorce Agreement Out of Court

 When contemplating divorce, many spouses fear a drawn-out, expensive court battle.
-Although disagreements are to be expected during the divorce process, that does not mean things cannot be settled outside of court.
+Although disagreements are to be expected during the divorce process, that does not mean that things cannot be settled outside of court.

 What Must You Agree on to Achieve a Negotiated Divorce Agreement in Texas?

-• division of property
+Division of property

-• allocation of debt
+Allocation of debt

-• alimony (spousal support)
+Alimony (spousal support)

 Read More